 Who Is the Marketplace for?

-Cover Oregon is the state's Marketplace for health insurance, where you can shop for and buy insurance in person, online, or by phone.
-Cover Oregon is run by the state.
+The Oregon health insurance Marketplace is where eligible residents can shop for and buy insurance in person, online, or by phone.
+Last year in Oregon the Marketplace was run by the state, but beginning this year, the Marketplace is run by the federal government.
 The Marketplace, also called an Exchange, is mainly for people who:

 - Don’t have insurance

 - Aren’t insured by their employer

 - Aren’t included in their spouse’s employer insurance

 - Have pre-existing conditions and may have had trouble getting insurance before

 - Have private insurance but want to look at other options